 I'm proud of being a part of Felis and the values it stands for.

 Passionate about nature, my interests are in biodiversity, ecosystems and conservation.
 While vertebrates, particularly mammals, are especially interesting to me, all moving things are fascinating.
 This fascination for nature fuels my desire to do conserve species and habitats for future generations.
 Cats have a special place in my heart – and conserving these flagship species means conserving valuable habitat around the world.
-Right now, I am doing a PhD in Switzerland at the WSl about ecosystem impacts of beavers, connecting my species knowledge on an ecosystem level.
+Right now, I am doing a PhD in Switzerland at the WSL / Eawag about ecosystem impacts of beavers, connecting my species knowledge on an ecosystem level.
 I am motivated to pass on my knowledge and, together with Project Felis, create a win-win situation for cats, nature and people.

 I am a conservation biologist interested in diverse themes ranging from species conservation to as broad as protected areas management.
 My enthusiasm in understanding how research is needed to develop adequate conservation policy has led me to divert my attention from policy making to conservation research.
 I believe that for conservation to succeed, securing a sustainable livelihood of people dependent on nature is of utmost importance.
 With my background and experience in conservation policy, species conservation, protected areas management and project management I hope to support and contribute to Felis.
 In my PhD research, I studied the ecology (distribution, abundance, feeding ecology and interaction with people) of snow leopards in Bhutan.
 One of my current research interest is understanding the science-policy interface in biodiversity policymaking.